Marek-Chalabis/Blood_donation/README.md

 # Blood_donation(https://blood-dontaion.herokuapp.com/)
+!!!TESTY

-> Web App for managing the blood donor database. + REST API (project maybe be offline due to free tier usage limits on AWS, if you want to see it LIVE let me know)
+> Web App for managing the blood donor database + REST API (project maybe be offline due to free tier usage limits on AWS, if you want to see it LIVE let me know)